viktorbesin/newground/docs/sphinx/source/quick_start.rst

 Note that the part above *#program rules* is grounded by traditional means, whereas the part below is grounded via Body-decoupled Grounding.

-With *test.lp* saved to disk you can use hybrid_grounding to create the rewritten program:
+With *test.lp* saved to disk you can use newground to create the rewritten program:

 .. code-block:: console

-    $ hybrid_grounding test.lp
+    $ newground test.lp

 The output should be:

 .. code-block:: console

-    $ hybrid_grounding test.lp
+    $ newground test.lp
     a(1).
     a(2).
     b(1).